| Latest

 Ranger Al directly.
 He is a busy guy and all calls are

+screened through me.
 Media: My phone has

 been ringing off the hook.
 Please read our story below before